mouse-reeve/kyranides/transcription.md

 LETTER XVI. Π.

-notoJjpw?, fome call it ^etpcti^Aor, Knot-grafs.
+_{G}, some call it {G}, Knot-grass.
-Porphyrin, a pluvial Bird, or Plover, which aUmt in Rivers.
-Poapvpa, a fea Jhell-fifl), the
+Porphyrius, a pluvial Bird, or Pluver, which abounds in Rivers. {G}, a sea shell-fish, the
-Purple: feme call it Scolecium, like to a Wilk.
+Purple: some call it Scolecium, like to a Wilk.
-Porphjrivt, the Porphyry-ftone, weUkjtown in the Country of Melanitis.
+Porphyrius, the Porphyry-stone, well known in the Country of_ Melanitis.

-This Root therefore taken up in the Wane of the Moon, and carried about one, differs rot the Eyessobe weak.
-And its Juice prepared, as we fhall fet down hereafter, is good tor many Difeafes in the Eyes.
-For the Eyes of
+This Root therefore taken up in the Wane of the Moon, and carried about one, suffers not the Eyes to be weak.
+And its Juice prepared, as we shall set down hereafter, is good for many Diseases in the Eyes. _For the Eyes of
-MM are fnbjeS to\ and tormented with many
+Men are subject to and tormented with many
-Difeafes.
-And that I may not depart from what I say, but make good my word: In the
+Diseases._ And that I may not depart from what I say, but make good my word: _In the
-Ejt-lids there happen Itching,Nits, Lice, falling of the Hair, entangling of the Hair, Baldnefs,
+Eye-lids_ there happen _Itching, Nits, Lice, falling of the Hair, entangling of the Hair, Baldness,
-Gniido, Hordeolum, Warts, Purblindnefs, thick-
-*tft of the Eye-lids, here are eleven.
-About the
-Book! .
-HARPOCtLATION.
-4$
-the &haw)viov, or skiti of the Eye-lids, Rough- * ttefs, Watrinefr>, Ulcers, Hairinefs, here* are four.
+Grando, Hordeolum, Warts, Purblindness, thickness of the Eye-lids, here_ are eleven.
+About the {G}, _or skin of the Eye-lids, Roughness, Watriness, Ulcers, Hairiness,_ here are four.
+About the Corners, _scabbiness, dryness, Agethinos, Adustion, {G}, serix, fretting, eating away,_ here are nine. _About the Ball of the Eye, Pterygium, Albula, {G}, {G}, {G};
+{G}, {G},
-About the Corners, fcabbinefs, dryntfi, Agethinos, Aduflion, cvyAwTiia, cu^Aa)-^, ferix, fretting, eating away, here are nine.
-About the Ball of the Eye, Pterygium, Albula, p>j£it, /uu>ox.i<pa.- ftzauAufia,; aJuaAw^, srpetyyos, uva visits, here are nine.
-About the Pupil, or Sights there are nebula or nubes, hebetatio, latitudo pupillt, effufio, effeftio, defeffio, atrophia, or <pdi<ns, glaucedo, (JJU^Q^OLOK, g^ins pupill<e, oimmov, metalopa,myops, obfeuratio,here are twelve.
-In the whole fubflance of the Ere, there are (pAe^ffc, (plfw™* WW™"* COff*buJtio, fuffufio, apoflema, comeftio, ulcus, circumdolor, pjydrakium, here are ten.
-And there are feveral forts of Rheums,lene, Adfyov, fubitum, caliduns, dulce, frigidum, tepidum, tenue, acre, antiquum
+uva visus,_ here are nine.
+About _the Pupil, or Sight, there are nebula or nubes, hebetatio, latitudo pupille, effusio, effectio, defectio, atrophia,_ or _{G}, glaucedo, {G}, geminæ pupillæ, {G}, metalopa, myops, obscuratio,_ here are twelve.
+In the whole substance of the Eye, there are {G}, {G}, {G}, combustio, suffusio, apostema, comestio, ulcus, circumdolor, psydrakium,_ here are ten.
+And there are several sorts of _Rheums,lene, {A}, subitum, calidum, dulce, frigidum, tepidum, tenue, acre, antiquum
-& arenofum., ,aluminofum, here are eleven
+& arenosum, aluminosum,_ here are eleven
-Rheums , and in all fifty five Difeafes.
+Rheums, and in all fifty five Diseases.
-And this is the Preparation of the Confe&ion for all the forefaid Difeafes: Juice of the Herb fvj .
-Licium Indicum^vy Myrrh, Saffron, Frankincenfe, Opium, each jvij. black Acacia fxij.
+And this is the Preparation of the Confection for all the foresaid Diseases: Juice of the Herb
+℥vj. _Licium Indicum_ ℥vj.
+Myrrh, Saffron, Frankincense, _Opium_, each ℥vij. black Acacia ℥xij.
-Rain-water fv .
-Beat them up together, and keep it in a Glafs Veflel.
-But it is better to put in Wine for Water.
-This is a moft precious thing for the Rheum, and for all Difeafes of the Eyes, and Dimnefs $ for it flops every Rheum.
+Rain-water ℥v.
+Beat them up together, and keep it in a Glass Vessel.
+But it is better to put in Wine for Water. _This is a most precious thing for the Rheum, and for all Diseases of the Eyes, and Dimness; for it stops every Rheum.
-Moreover anointing with it in the Bathe, and
-E 3 • wafting
-46 KIRANIDES <and Bookl..
-' " off* »
- a great help for all paint.
-For the Memitrania.
-And the raw Flcfli of the
+Moreover anointing with it in the Bathe, and washing it off, is a great help for all pains._ _For the Hemicrania_.
+And the raw Flesh of the
-PurpJe-fifh, applied Plaftcr-wifc to the Foreh wd affwages the Hemicrania.
+Purple-fish, applied Plaster-wise to the Forehead asswages the _Hemicrania_.
 And in the
-Forphyrv-ftone engrave the Bird, and under
-Its tcet Kmfyum, or the Purp/c-fift, and put under the Stone the end of the Birds Wine* and enclofe it, and wear it againfi every Headach, and every Hemicrania.
-And it is also good for Rheumarick Eyes.
+Porphyry-stone engrave the Bird, and under its feet _Kirikium_, or the Purple-fish, and put under the Stone the end of the Birds Wings, and enclose it, and wear it _against every Headach, and every Hemicrania._ And it is also good for Rheumarick Eyes.
 In the Wain of the
-Moon make the Ring, And the Eye-falve.
+Moon make the Ring, And the Eye-salve._

-LETTER XVIf.
-P .
+LETTER XVII.
+P.

-'Pa^©., a PJant.
-Romphea, the Bird VUKTte«, an Owl with long Ears well ktiown to all
+_{G}, a Plant.
+Romphea, the Bird {G}, an Owl with long Ears well known to all.
-'Pa<pk, a Sea fifi, having as it were a Needle in its Mouth. a parti coloured (lone, a tor»cdfojK,ff&ee*daftle Riwoccros Nofe.
+{G}, a Sea fish, having as it were a Needle in its Mouth. {G}, a parti coloured stone, a horned stone of the end of the Rhinoceros Nose.
-For it is hie a Horn.
+For it is like a Horn._

-If therefore you put a Branch of the Plant in the Houle, all Devils will fly away.
+If therefore you put a Branch of the Plant in the House, all Devils will fly away.
 And the Juice of the Plant, and the Fruit with
-Honey, applied to the Eye, fharpens ike fight.
+Honey, applied to the Eye, _sharpens the sight_.
-And if it be applied alone, it tafa out white
+And if it be applied alone, _it takes out white
-Specks in the Eye.
-But boyl it to a.
-Thicknefs.
+Specks in the Eye._ But boyl it to a.
+Thickness.
-And the Blood of the Owl, if you anoint with it, and the Juice of ihe Herb, and Honey, will
-Jharpen the fight, and take away a fuffufion.
-And let an Owl be engraven in the Stone, and at i ts
-Bookl.
-HARPOCRATION.
-47
-its Feet the Needle-fifh, and under the Stone put the Roo t of the Herb.
-He that carriii this (hall put Devils to flight.
-And if you lay it under the Head of any one that knows it pot, he will net Jleep.
-In like wanner also, If you cut off the Head of a living Owl, and tie it in a black Skin, and apply it to any ones left Arm, he will not fleep, till it be taken from him.
+And the Blood of the Owl, if you anoint with it, and the Juice of the Herb, and Honey, will sharpen the sight, and take away a suffusion.
+And let an Owl be engraven in the Stone, and at its Feet the Needle-fish, and under the Stone put the Root of the Herb. _He that carries this shall put Devils to flight._ And if you lay it under the Head of any one that knows it not, he will not sleep.
+In like manner also, if you cut off the Head of a living Owl, and tie it in a black Skin, and apply it to any ones left Arm, he will not sleep, till it be taken from him.

+LETTER XVIII. Σ.

+_{G}, an Herb. {G}, a Bird,
+Struthiogambarum, an Estrich. {G} a Fish, a Sea-Cow.
+Saphirus, a Saphire-stone._

+_Satyrion_ is an Herb like _Spinosa_, and it starts up with its whole Stalk from the Ground; it is two Palms in heighth, full of Seed: It and the Seed have a watrish pale Colour.
+The
+Estrich is a known Bird.
+The Sea-Cow is an edible Fish, well coloured and known.
+The immaculate Saphire is dedicated to _Venus_.
+Therefore the Preparation of the Herb is in this manner; _For spent and barren Women, and for Coition, and for such as have a watry and thin seed, and which cannot conceive, and such as are withered and dry: For this is arid and delectable, and gives Conception._ If before Coition, you strew it on the virile Member, anointed with Honey, the Woman will be debilitated beyond measure.
+And if the Woman be so anointed, the Intenseness of the Act will be great: For it dries up Nature, and causes Conception, and makes barren women conceive.
+And it is prepared thus: of _Satyrion_ Seed ℥ij. and Seef of Pepper ℥j. _Alumen scissile_ ℥j. (_but according to another_ Book) ℥ij. _Stypleria rotunda, i. e._ common Allum ℥ij. _Aromate aridis_ ℥ij.
+Lay it up in a Vessel, and communicate it to no man.
+The Preparation, or Confection of _Aromate aridis_ is thus, _Costue_ ℥ij.
+Spikenard ℥β. (_in another Book_, ℥ij.) _Carpoblasamum_ ℥ iij. _Amomum_ ℥β. (in another place ℥v.) _Cloves_ ℥ij. _Cassia_ ℥ij. _Storax_ ℥v. _Opabalsamum_ ℥j.
+Roses exunglated ℥iiij.
+Musk ℈β.
+Powder the dry things very finely, and sift them well.
+Then rub the _Storax_ a long time apart, and hten with the beaten Roses and Balsam, and all mixt together, make Trochises: Afterwards suffumigate them, and dry them in a ???, _thyinum_ of Tree-Moss and _Storax_, and Mastich (?), and Quails Claws, and _Costus_, which being dried, put them up in a Glass Vessel, and when you have occasion for Conception, powder to Trochises.
+And this is _Confectio aromatic sicia(?)_.
+And the Bird Estrich has an _Echidirum_, which is called _suffivium aridum_, the inner Skin of the Gizzard: This powdered, and given in Drink secretly, _procures Love and Luxury_.
+And the Stone of the _Echinus_, i. e. of the Gizzard of an Estrich, with one Grain of _Satryion_, powdered and given in Meat or rink secretly, _procures great Intenseness to them especially, who are impotent in Coition._ And the stone it self, only hung about the Neck, _causes good Digestion, and Intenseness in Coition_.
+And the Stone of the right Temple of the Sea-Cow, carried about one, causes Intenseness, or Erection.
+And the left Stone does the contrary.
+And the Fat of the Fish causes great Delights, beaten up, or dissolved with Honey, and anointed on both Genitals.
+Engrave therefore upon a Saphire-stone an Estrich holding a Sea-Cow in its Mouth, and put underneath a grain of _Satyrium_ and a little of the Stone, which is in the _Echinus_ or Gizzard of the same Bird, and enclosing it, wear it, _against all indigestion and for Tension and Love.
+For it is very good for those that desire to use much Coition, and for old Men.
+And it makes him that wears it, gracious._

+LETTER XIX. Τ.